Skip to main content

 2. Those archives are then imported to recreate the repository in the destination organization.

-The GitHub team will create a repository in GHEC-US to contain the VA’s migration IssueOps implementation.
-The migration workflow will be as follows:
+The GHEC-US migration-actions repository contains the VA’s migration IssueOps implementation.
+The migration workflow is as follows:

-1. VA teams will create issues in this repository, using a specific issue template.
-The issue template will ask VA teams the necessary information, such as the repositories being migrated and various VA organizational information such as eMASS and VASI IDs.
-VA users will need to be members of a migrators GitHub team to have access to this repository.
-To migrate repositories, VA users will need to have direct access to the repositories being migrated (either through a team or direct user permissions).
+1. VA teams will create issues in this repository, using a specific issue template for the desired migration operation.
+The issue template will ask VA teams the necessary information, such as the repository being migrated and various VA organizational information such as eMASS and VASI IDs.
+To migrate a repository, VA users will need to have direct access to the repository being migrated (either through a team or direct user permissions).

 2. After the issue is created an Actions workflow will run to verify the inputs and that the user has permissions to perform the migration.
 The validation workflow will add comments to the issue to relay the validation status and to inform users of the next steps.

 3. Users will be able to run migrations by entering slash commands in the issue comments.
-A slash command is just a comment that begins with a slash, e.g. /my-command.
+A slash command is just a comment that begins with a slash, e.g. /run-production-migration.
 Users will be able to invoke two types of migration workflows using slash commands: dry runs and production migrations.
-The only difference between the two is that dry runs do not lock the source repositories.
-Production migrations will lock the source repositories so that no further changes can occur in the source.
+The only difference between the two is that dry runs do not lock the source repository.
+Production migrations will lock the source repository so that no further changes can occur in the source.

 Migrating a single repository typically takes less than 30 minutes, however repositories with Git or metadata sizes approaching the limits could take over an hour.